 Meanwhile, with large faith in the future, a physical equipment had been provided in keeping with high plans and ideals.
-A generous friend purchased and gave to the corporation a spacious and beautiful grove of oaks and orange trees, near the southeastern boundaries of the city, and flanked by the mountains, as the campus for The first of these, "Pasaa group of new buildings. dena Hall," crected through the liberality of a score of citizens, and dedicated in June, 1910, is a majestic building comprising 800,000 feet of cubic contents, containing sixty-two rooms, and fitted with the most complete modern equipment.
-A second building, containing the power plant, with steam and hydraulic laboratories, was occupied with the opening of the new institution in September, 1910.
-The Pasadena Music and Art Association is now well advanced with plans for the erection of an auditorium and art gallery.
-During the last few years the Endowment has been enriched by gifts from five friends in the sum of \$450,000, and all debts have been canceled.
+A generous friend purchased and gave to the corporation a spacious and beautiful grove of oaks and orange trees, near the southeastern boundaries of the city, and flanked by the mountains, as the site for a group of new buildings.
+The first of these, "Pasadena Hall," erected through the liberality of a score of citizens, and dedicated in June, 1910, is a majestic building comprising 800,000 feet of cubic contents, containing sixty-two rooms, and fitted with complete modern equipment.
+A second building, containing the power plant, with steam and hydraulic laboratories, was occupied with the opening of the new institution in September, 1910; a Dormitory was opened on the campus in the autumn of 1915 (see page 44); the Chemistry Building has just been completed (see page 90); and the Pasadena Music and Art Association is well advanced with plans for the crection of an Auditorium.
+During the last few years the Endowment has been enriched by large gifts, all debts have been canceled, and the income from a fund of \$300,000 has been made available for Physical and Chemical Research, as described on pages 94 and 89, while facilities for special research in Aeronautics will soon be installed (see page 95).